jensbecker-dev/Nuclei-ui/README.md

 # Nuclei WebUI (Corporate Vulnerability Management)

-A modern, high-signal Web UI for the Nuclei scanner on **Kali Linux** — built without Docker and designed for:

-- Cybersecurity managers who need actionable tooling visibility
-- Security teams that need fast triage and operational governance
+A modern, high-signal Web UI for the Nuclei scanner on **Kali Linux** — designed for cybersecurity managers and cybersecurity teams who need actionable tooling visibility, fast triage, and operational governance.
-- Engineering-focused storytelling (for example a Medium post like **“How I created a WebUI for Nuclei in 2026”**)

 ## Why this project exists